 It's not possible to prevent osteoarthritis altogether.
-However, you may be able to minimise your risk of developing the condition by avoiding injury and staying as healthy as possible.
+However, you may be able to minimise your risk of developing the condition by avoiding injury and living a healthy lifestyle.

 Avoid exercise that puts strain on your joints and forces them to bear an excessive load, such as running and weight training.
-Instead, try exercises such as swimming and cycling, where your joints are better supported and the strain on your joints is more controlled.
+Instead, try exercises such as swimming and cycling, where the strain on your joints is more controlled.

-Try to do at least 150 minutes (2 hours and 30 minutes) of moderate-intensity aerobic activity (such as cycling or fast walking) every week to build up your muscle strength and keep yourself generally healthy.
+Try to do at least 150 minutes of moderate aerobic activity (such as cycling or fast walking) every week, plus strength exercises on 2 or more days each week that work the major muscle groups, to keep yourself generally healthy.

-Read about health and fitness – including tips on simple exercises you can do at home.
+Find out more about health and fitness, including tips on simple exercises you can do at home.